zamudio/janus-ai/README.md

 ## Credits

-Thanks to Flatiron School, Andrei Neagoie, and all the countless articles and tutorials I've come across
+Thanks to Flatiron School, Andrei Neagoie, and all the countless articles and tutorials that I've come across

 ## License